joan-domingo/tech-weeklies-alexa-skill/README.md

 The back end is where the logic of your skill resides.
 It's in the lambda folder.

 ## Skill Setup
-This project was set up using the AWS ASK Command Line Interface: [ASK CLI instructions](./instructions/cli.md).
+This project was set up using the AWS ASK Command Line Interface (ASK-CLI).

 ## Deploy
 * BE or Lambda function: it's build and deployed after each push on master with the help of